 - Voice Directions: On the app, there is an option to hear a voice guide you turn-by-turn to get you to where you want to go.
 Navigation allows you to be hands-free on your mobile device while you drive so that you can keep your eyes on the road.

-- Offline Maps: Another useful feature is that you can download a google map to a device and use them offline.
-This feature is especially helpful in an area without internet or cellular data connectivity.
+- Offline Maps: Another useful feature is that you have an option to view the map and download that specific route on your mobile device.
+You can use them offline and it is especially helpful in an area without internet or cellular data connectivity.